trulysimple/tsargp/README.md

 npm install tsargp
 ```

-We encourage you to place option definitions in a separate file, like so:
+Define your options (we recommend a separate file):

 ```ts
 // <your_cli_name>.options.ts